Shiang-Tian/Customized-Calendar/README.md

 ![image](https://user-images.githubusercontent.com/89577799/167439797-6b55c538-3edb-4b40-a7a5-89115ec33469.png)
 # __The csv file used in this calendar__
 1. The csv file used in this calendar is to store the event on the specific date
     * When you press the __Add__ button on the right-hand-side and adding the event on the specific date, the event will be stored in the csv file
 2. After you re-run the program, and press the __Load__ button, you will see the details of the event you already added
+# __The explanation of the code__